gpozzi/gpozzi/README.md

 - 📫 How to reach me: gonzalopozzi@gmail.com.
 Or visit my [portfolio webpage](https://gonzalopozzi.com.ar/)

-Below, you will see some of my best personal projects that I have done.
+Below, you will see the best projects I have done.
 Currently, they're binned into three categories: Data visualization, data exploration and machine learning.

 Each category has projects in it and will be accompanied by some form of documentation.